bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/custom-order-confirmation.md

 You can upload a custom order confirmation page to your store's server using WebDAV.
 The instructions to upload the `/dist` folder to the BigCommerce server using WebDav are below:

 1. Before proceeding, ensure you have downloaded [Cyberduck](https://cyberduck.io/), our recommended WebDAV client.
-**Note:**  For more information on how to use Cyberduck, refer to the [File Access (WebDAV)](https://support.bigcommerce.com/s/article/File-Access-WebDAV) page.
+For more information on how to use Cyberduck,   refer to the [File Access (WebDAV)](https://support.bigcommerce.com/s/article/File-Access-WebDAV) page.
 2. From your store control panel, navigate to **Server Settings** > **File Access (WebDAV)**.
     - To automatically connect with Cyberduck, see [Single-click Login](https://support.bigcommerce.com/s/article/File-Access-WebDAV#login).
     - To manually connect with Cyberduck, see [Connecting with Cyberduck Manually](https://support.bigcommerce.com/s/article/File-Access-WebDAV#manual).